amankrs21/AI-DEV-AGENT/README.md

-# 🤖 AI Agent Junior Developer
+# 🤖 AI Agent Developer

 Welcome to the **AI Agent Junior Developer** project!
 This AI Agent is designed to assist as a Junior Developer by performing various coding tasks.
 Below are the key features and functionalities of this AI Agent: